top of page

 Workshop Details

-The Sustainability Workshop Series is open to students, faculty, and staff from all three institutions – CU Denver, Community College of Denver, and MSU Denver – and staff from the Auraria Campus.
+The Sustainability Workshop Series is open to students, faculty, and staff from all three institutions – the Community College of Denver, Metropolitan State University of Denver, and University of Colorado Denver – as well as staff from the Auraria Campus.

-CU Denver students will earn the _____Sustainability Certificate by attending all four courses, conducting 15 hours of service, and completing a reflection.
+CU Denver students will earn the Sustainability Through Service Certificate by attending all four courses, conducting 15 hours of service, and completing a reflection.
 Students have one year to earn the Certificate.
+Learn more about the CU Denver Certifications here.

 Workshop Courses